devjusty/export-urls-and-meta/README.md

 ### TO DO

-- Update export file name to include site name nad timestamp
-- Make sure Meta title is included for sites with no plugin active
-- Add meta title for no plugin (page - sitename)
+- Test with RankMath
+- Test with SEOPRess
+- Test with All-In-One-SEO
 - Add compatibility with Custom Post Types
 - Add ability to export as JSON?
 XML?
 - Add ability to export multiple statuses at once (Public, Draft, Private, Password Protected)
+- Add Category Page export
+- Add Category to Post Listings
+- Add Scheduled Posts
+- Add Category Selection
+- Check for Special Page Templates?
+(404, Search Results);
+- Add Checkbox for 'all' settings